rony0000013/youtube_downloader_full/README.md

 > To Batch install videos insert all links in 'links' list<br>

+> Quality greater than 720p takes much more Time to download.<br>

 > You can also use the YouTube_Downloader() function in your code by importing youtube_downloader package and calling the function<br>

 > YouTube_Downloader() function takes 2 arguments first is link to video and second is quality of video.<br>